Sanitation in Dubai: Jebel Ali plant

 The first two phases of the Jebel Ali plant were completed in April 2009 and it has begun operations, easing pressure on the Al Awir plant.

 The second phase was completed in October 2010.
 The odour treatment plant was also completed.

 The project cost over 1,500,000,000 AED, and covers an area of 670 hectares.
-It has the capacity to process 300,000 m³ of waste water per day.
+It has the capacity to process 300,000 m^{3} of waste water per day.

 A sewage water pumping station and pumping lines are being created as a second project at a cost 580,000,000 AED.
 A sewage pumping station and the pumping lines linking up to the main treatment plant at Jebel Ali are being built at a cost of 191,000,000 AED.

 In 2011, the Jebel Ali Sewage Treatment Plant was selected as the Water Reuse Project of the Year as part of the annual MEED Quality Awards.

+Sanitation Practices in Residential and Commercial Buildings

+Dubai's sanitation ecosystem extends beyond wastewater infrastructure and includes building-level hygiene practices, particularly in residential towers, villas, hospitality facilities, and commercial properties.
+Due to Dubai's desert climate and high levels of dust accumulation, sanitation management often includes deep cleaning, disinfection of high-touch surfaces, HVAC and AC duct hygiene, mold prevention, and periodic steam sanitization.
+Such practices are commonly used to improve indoor environmental quality and reduce dust, allergen, and microbial buildup.